febos/SQUARNA/README.md

 	git clone https://github.com/febos/SQUARNA

+Install the dependencies:

+	pip install -r requirements.txt

-SQUARNA requires Python3 of at least 3.8 version along with a (hopefully) arbitrary version of NumPy library.
+SQUARNA requires Python3 of at least 3.8 version along with (hopefully) arbitrary versions of NumPy, SciPy, and NetworkX libraries.
+SciPy is required only for the Hungarian algorithm.
+NetworkX is required only for the Edmonds algorithm.

 To use as a Python function: